Water bottle: Glass

 Glass flasks have been used since ancient times, though were not common until the Early Modern period when consistent, bulk manufacturing of glass products became easier.
-Because they are completely recyclable, are BPA-free, and do not retain and transfer taste or odor, glass water bottles are becoming a popular choice again for many consumers concerned about their health.
+Because they are completely recyclable, BPA-free, and do not retain and transfer taste or odor, glass water bottles are becoming a popular choice for many consumers who are concerned about their health.

 Glass bottles are heavier than plastic, stainless steel, or aluminium, and are easier to damage or completely break.
 Like metal, they also have a high level of temperature transfer, so they are not ideal for very hot or cold liquids.
 Some types of vacuum-insulated flasks use an inner layer of glass (which is easy to clean), and an outer layer of metal or plastic which helps shield the glass from breakage.
 Such bottles may still break if dropped, and thus some brands are triple-layer, with the glass inside two layers of plastic; this is a common configuration for large flasks intended for coffee or other liquids that need to be insulated.

 Filtering

 This type of bottle is often BPA-Free and more commonly uses carbon (activated charcoal) filtration.
 UV light can also be used to purify water.
-UV filtration bottles are popular and convenient for those who are traveling to areas where water quality may be harmful, or where bottled water is not readily available.
+UV filtration bottles are popular and convenient for those who are travelling to areas where water quality may be harmful, or where bottled water is not readily available.
 UV is effective against all water-borne pathogens.

 Carbon filtration bottles will eliminate some organic chemicals and improve the taste and odor of water.
 Carbon filtration will not eliminate pathogens, metals or nitrates from water.